 Every time Kip Spurio hears that kind of story – his daughter-in-law was on the flight – it reminds him why he and his colleagues are working to make long, frustrating weather delays a thing of the past – or at least far less common.

 It’s called four-dimensional trajectory, and its widespread use would fundamentally change the way air traffic management works, according to Spurio, the technical director of air traffic systems for Raytheon Intelligence & Space, a Raytheon Technologies business.

 Right now, air traffic controllers use a plane’s real-time altitude, longitude and latitude to keep it a safe distance from bad weather, and from other aircraft.
-With four-dimensional trajectory, also called 4DT, they’ll add the dimension of time into those calculations – enabling them to separate aircraft based not just on where they are, but on where they will be at any point in their flight.
+With four-dimensional trajectory, they’ll add the dimension of time into those calculations – enabling them to separate aircraft based not just on where they are, but on where they will be at any point in their flight.

 Four-dimensional trajectory, Spurio said, would improve decision-making at places like the FAA’s Air Traffic Control System Command Center in Warrenton, Virginia, where controllers manage the strategic flow of thousands of flights across the U.S. National Airspace System.
 They monitor and respond to changes in capacity, such as runway closures; airspace restrictions such as an Air Force One flight; equipment outages on the ground, and, of course, weather.

 “They have to have all the information – what airports are available, what the landing rate at Chicago is.
 They have to know all that.
 But because their systems aren’t set up to do things based on a four-dimensional trajectory, their remedies to problems in the system are fairly coarse,” Spurio said.